• Overview

 21. How is the team engaging neighborhoods in East San Rafael, including the Canal neighborhood?

-TAM is planning a robust community engagement process during the environmental review phase.
-Topics will include issues such as biology, air quality, traffic analysis, cultural resources, land use and planning, environmental justice, and human impacts.
-There will be extensive community engagement, and the feedback gathered could be incorporated into this project.
+Community engagement is currently underway and will continue throughout the environmental review phase.
+Topics will include community priorities and needs as well as issues such as air quality, traffic analysis, cultural resources, land use and planning, environmental justice, and human impacts.

 The planning effort will also include work in the Canal neighborhood and other parts of the project area to build the capacity for local residents to participate and engage thoroughly and constructively in transportation planning for East San Rafael.